 Another potential source of organic phosphorus is bone meal.
 Bone meal is a by-product of the meat packing industry and is available at various locations across the United States.
 Compared with manure, bone meal’s phosphorus is not as plant-available and it can be expensive.
 Analysis of bone meal shows an average P2O5 content of around 14%, but this number can change depending on the source of the bone meal.

 To calculate how much bone meal to apply to provide 40 lbs P2O5/ acre, use the following equation:

 40 lbs P2O5 / acre required = 286 lbs/acre of bone meal

 14 lbs P2O5 / 100 lbs bone meal

 Finding Organic Phosphorus Suppliers

 OMRI, the Organic Materials Review Institute, is a great resource for finding organic fertilizer companies.
 You can order the OMRI Products List from them by calling 541-343-7600.
-Or you can view the electronic copy here.
+Or you can view it online here.

 Rock Phosphate (0-3-0)

 Rock phosphate is another source of phosphorus allowed in organic production.
 It is a mineral mined from deposits in the earth.
 “Phosphate rock minerals are the only significant global resources of phosphorus” (Jasinski, 2006).
 In the United States, phosphate-containing rock is mined in Florida, Idaho, North Carolina, and Utah.
 Rock phosphate can be purchased in either pelletized or finely ground (reactive rock phosphate) forms.
 The difficulty with rock phosphate is its low plant-available phosphorus and comparatively high cost.
 Rock phosphate has only about 3% available P2O5.